Forex Fundamental analysis

 Fundamental approach to Forex market analysis, unlike technical one, covers not only the prices and their changes, but the reasons for these changes as well.
 Each approach has its followers, advantages and disadvantages.

-On Thursday evening, the main currency pair is trading a little bit to the upside in response to the published American statistics.
+On Wednesday afternoon, the AUD/USD pair is trading to the downside after the country published rather complicated statistics.

 The GBP/USD pair is trading steadily without changes in sentiments despite positive statistics.